 We have provided you with a number of files to help implement your solutions to this week's tasks.
-The directory /home/cshome/coursework/241/pickup/06 contains a number of files which you should copy into your ~/241/06 directory before you begin.
+The directory /home/cshome/coursework/241/pickup/07 contains a number of files which you should copy into your ~/241/07 directory before you begin.
 The files WordGenerator.java and BasicGenerator.java have already been described above.
 In addition to this you will find

-- RandomWords . java an application class which you can use to help test your code. - FrequencyGenerator. java a skeletion of the class you must implement to complete part one. - letter-frequencies.txt a file containing the frequency of each letter in normal English text.
+- RandomWords. java an application class which you should use to help test your code.
+Note that the instance of the class Random found in this class should be used throughout your solution in order to pass the tests. - FrequencyGenerator. java a skeletion of the class you must implement to complete part one. - letter-frequencies.txt a file containing the frequency of each letter in normal English text.
 You should read the numbers from this file into the array w described in the pseudo-code above when implementing your frequency generator. - DigramGenerator. java a skeletion of the class you must implement to complete part two. - first-letters.txt a file containing one thousand letters in the frequencies that they occur at the start of English words.
 Your digram generator should select the first letter of a word at random from this list (using the Random instance). - continuations.txt a file containing 26 lines (one for each letter of the alphabet).
 Each line contains a string of characters associated with the corresponding letter.
 So line 1 contains the characters which come after 'a', line 5 contains the characters which come after 'e', line 17 contains the characters which come after 'q' etc. When constructing a word your digram generator should select each subsequent letter by choosing a random letter (using the Random instance) from the list of characters associated with the previous letter.